loopstock-io/challenges/README.md

 ## How to complete a Challenge

-* Select a challenge and create a new git repository for that project.
+* Create a new git repository for the challenge.
 * Organize your work within that repository.
 When you get to a stopping point, archive the repository (or publish it, if you prefer) and send it to us.